SathyaBhat/sathyabh.at/content/weekly-notes-29-2023/index.md

 url = "/2023/07/23/weekly-notes-29-2023/"
 title = "Weekly notes 29/2023"
 date = 2023-07-23T12:00:00Z
-summary = "Week 29 summary - a dull week, a new blog post and more." images = ["/2023/07/23/weekly-notes-29-2023/thumb-sydney-cbd.jpg"]
+summary = "Week 29 summary - a busy week, a new blog post and more." images = ["/2023/07/23/weekly-notes-29-2023/thumb-sydney-cbd.jpg"]
 +++